How new task versions are created

 A banner is displayed across the task version, indicating when it expired.

-If the task expired for a reason other than an expiry date, for example, product applications requiring the task were rejected/canceled, or new check results from Creditsafe monitoring were returned, the reason is displayed in the expiry banner.
+If the task expired for a reason other than an expiry date, for example, assessments requiring the task were failed/canceled, or new check results from Creditsafe monitoring were returned, the reason is displayed in the expiry banner.